Mixing and localisation in random time-periodic quantum circuits of Clifford unitaries

 Now let us characterize the pairs of gates $U_0, U_1$ (which act on sites $\{0,1\}$ and $\{1,2\}$ respectively) that generate a right-sided wall at $x=0$ with penetration length $l\leq 1$.
 Let $S_0, S_1$ be the phase-space representation of $U_0, U_1$.
 Next we use the fact that in phase space subsystems decompose with the direct sum (not the tensor product) rule, which allows to decompose $S_0, S_1$ in $2N$-dimensional blocks

 The flow of information caused by $ S_x$ is easily seen by the action of $ S_x $ on the vector $ (\u_x, \u_{x+1})^T$:

 Block $A_0$ ($D_0$) represents the local dynamics at site $x=0$ ($x=1$) in the first half step.
 Block $C_0$ represents the flow from $x=0$ to $x=1$ in the first half step, and block $C_1$ represents the flow from $x=1$ to $x=2$ in the second half step.
-This is also represented in Figure \ref{fig:flow}.

 Imposing that nothing arrives at $x=2$ after the first whole step amounts to $C_1 C_0 = 0$.
-Imposing that nothing arrives at $x=2$ after the two whole steps amounts to
+This is illustrated in Figure \ref{fig:loc_1}.
+Imposing that nothing arrives at $x=2$ after the first two whole steps amounts to